goldsborough/algs4/mergesort/README.md

 	In detail, if you have the subarrays [A B C] and [D E F] you would, after having sorted those, normally proceed to merge them by iterating over the two subarrays and always picking the smaller value in the two subarrays at the current index.
 But if the greatest value in the left half is less than *or equal* the smallest value in the right half, then this would just mean that the `merge` operation would first move all elements from the first subarray into the destination array and then all elements from the second subarray, because every value in the first subarray is smaller than the first element in the second subarray.

 	- Eliminate the copy to the auxiliary array.
 Save time (but not space) by switching the role of the input and auxiliary array in each recursive call.

+It is also possible to perform three-way mergesort (or even four-way mergesort) by splitting the array into thirds instead of halves each time, and performing the merge-operation like so.
+For 3-way mergesort, the complexity is `N log_3(N)`,

 ## Bottom-Up mergesort